jjtolton/scryer-prolog-python/docs/PYTHON_ENVIRONMENTS.md

    export DYLD_LIBRARY_PATH="$(python3-config --prefix)/lib:$DYLD_LIBRARY_PATH"
    ```

-3. Try using `python_config.pl` to explicitly specify the path.
+3. Try using `python.pl` to explicitly specify the path.

 4. If FFI signature mismatches occur, please report them as an issue with details about your platform and Python version.